namag-ai/pdf-assistant/README.md

 ## Introduction

-📖 A brief introduction to your project, what it does, and why it exists.
+ 📖 **PDF QnA** is a project designed to enhance learners' productivity and efficiency.
+It allows users to upload a PDF document and generate questions based on its content.
+Users can then interact with the system to get accurate answers to these questions, aiding in better comprehension and retention.

-## Features ✨
+## Features

-- Feature 1
-- Feature 2
-- Feature 3
+- ✨**PDF Upload:** Upload PDF documents for processing
+- ✨**Question Submission:** Type questions based on the uploaded PDF.
+- ✨**Answer Retrieval:** Provide accurate answers to typed questions.
+- ✨**User Interaction:** Easy-to-use interface for interacting with generated questions and answers.

+By leveraging **PDF QnA**, users can streamline their learning process by focusing on key concepts and testing their understanding directly from PDF materials.

 ## Technologies Used 🛠️

-- **LangChain**: Used for language processing and AI/ML tasks.
+- **LangChain**: Used for language processing and AI/ML tasks by handling the user and pdf interactions.
 - **FastAPI**: Backend framework for building APIs.
+Used for making the routes of uploading and asking questions
 - **React Vite**: Frontend framework for building user interfaces.

-## Installation 💻

 ### Prerequisites 📋